MahdadJafarzadeh/ssccoorriinngg/README.md

     OUTPUTS:
         1) X        : Concatenation of all featureset after random permutation.
         2) y        : Relevant labels of "X".

+## 1.2 FeatureExtraction_per_subject():
+This is the main method to extract features and then use the following methods of supervised machine learning algorithms to classify epochs. * This method is useful to see the hypnogram and featuresets PER SUBJECT or per trial.*

+    INPUTS:
+        1) Input_data: is the .h5 file which hast to be already loaded.

+    OUTPUTS:
+    Outputs are in the form of dictionary.
+        1) Featureset        : Concatenation of all featureset after random permutation.

 ## 2. Classifiers